AnthonyGuerreiro/flexget-docker/README.md

                         --build-arg config_yml_file=path/to/config.yml .
 ```

-The [Flexget config script](utils/defaults/entrypoint.sh) uses the *ENV variables* provided in runtime to finish the configuration by replacing them in **secrets.yml**.
+The [entrypoint](utils/defaults/entrypoint.sh) uses the *ENV variables* provided in runtime to finish the configuration by replacing them in **secrets.yml**.
 It also builds up the folder structure used by my configuration and requests a [trakt](https://trakt.tv/) authentication token on startup.
-This file can, too, be completely modified for your needs if you change the config.

 ### runtime
 The *ENV variables* are required to run this flexget configuration: